CSS Variables + TailwindCSS

 making it flexible for defining colors and other properties like sizing.

-This method is not limited to colors—it can be applied to sizing and spacing utilities as well, using the same approach.
+This method is not limited to colors — it can be applied to sizing and spacing utilities as well.

 For more details, check the official TailwindCSS documentation on CSS variables.